vicenteguerra/git-deploy/README.md

 # git-deploy

-A PHP script to automatically pull from a repository to a web server (using a webhook on GitLab, GitHub or Bitbucket).
+A PHP script to automatically pull from a repository to a web server (using a webhook on GitHub, GitLab, or Bitbucket).

 You can configure which branch this script pulls from.
 This script is useful for both development and production servers.